Division 296 Tax Calculator: How much will you pay?

 Fill out the form and we’ll send your free guide to your inbox.

-Division 296 Tax update:
+Division 296 Tax Update

 What has changed?

-Treasurer Jim Chalmers announced significant changes to the Federal Government’s $3 million superannuation tax reform under Division 296 on Monday 13 October 2025.
 Also known as the “Better Targeted Superannuation Concessions tax” or BTSC tax, the revised proposal saw several changes, including:

-• Start date: Implementation has been delayed to 1 July 2026, allowing time for further consultation and system readiness.
+Commencement has been delayed to 1 July 2026, allowing time for further consultation and system readiness.

-• Tiered tax rates introduced:
+Tiered tax rates introduced

-• Total tax rate of 40% tax on earnings from balances above $10 million.
+• An additional 15% tax on earnings from balances between $3 million and $10 million.

-• Total tax rate of 30% tax on earnings from balances between $3 million and $10 million.
+• An additional 25% tax on earnings from balances above $10 million.

 Get expert advice to manage Division 296 changes